vijaymanikanta444/react-web-otp/README.md

 - Clipboard paste handling with validation
 - Custom styles for input fields

-## Tech

-`react-web-otp` uses a number of open source projects to work properly:

-- `React` - A JavaScript library for building user interfaces
-- `PropTypes` - Runtime type checking for React props

 And of course, React Web OTP itself is open source with a [public repository][react-web-otp] on GitHub.

 ## Installation